 And Love The Night Sky is my astronomy blog.

-I think I should clear up from the get go that I am no astronomy expert!
+I should clear up from the get go that I am no astronomy expert!
 But, I have been a practicing fan of astronomy since my childhood.

-One frosty Christmas night, maybe 25 years ago, I stood outside the backdoor of our house with my brand new refractor and pointed it at the moon.
+One frosty Christmas night, maybe 30 years ago, I stood outside the backdoor of our house with my brand new refractor and pointed it at the moon.
 I recall catching my breath and the stunning view of craters presented to me that night through the eyepiece.